-The Ministry of Agriculture, Forestry and Fisheries is responsible for overseeing agriculture in Cambodia.
+The Ministry of Agriculture, Forestry and Fisheries (MAFF) is responsible for overseeing agriculture in Cambodia.
 The Cambodian government has prioritized agriculture as a key sector for development since it first released its Rectangular Strategy.
-Version III of the strategy aims to push agricultural investment beyond strengthening rural incomes, into improved technology, research and development, crop diversification and promotion of commercial production and agro-industries.4
+Version III of the strategy aims to push agricultural investment beyond strengthening rural incomes, into improved technology, research and development, crop diversification and promotion of commercial production and agro-industries.5

 This signals a transition away from small-scale family farms to industrial farming.
 The trend is partly enabled by government lease of large land holdings to private companies as economic land concessions (ELC).
 Contract farming and private land leases are other vehicles through which industrial agriculture is expanding.

 Rice is Cambodia’s primary crop.
-Despite the government’s “White Gold” policy target for lifting production to one million tonnes of milled rice for export by 2015, actual rice exports for 2015 came to just 538,396 tonnes.13 This was a significant jump from 2014 exports of 378,061 tonnes, however.14 But milled rice exports scarcely grew between 2015 and 2016, with Cambodia exporting just 542,144 tonnes in 2016.15
+Despite the government’s “White Gold” policy target for lifting production to one million tonnes of milled rice for export by 2015, actual rice exports for that year came to just 538,396 tonnes.11 Export growth has been difficult to achieve, with figures of milled rice exports at 542,144 tonnes in 2016,12 635,600 tonnes in 201713 but then a fall to 626,225 in 2018.14 China was Cambodia’s largest market in 2018, buying 27 percent (170,154 tonnes) while France took 86,050 tonnes and Malaysia 40,861 tonnes.15

 Average paddy yield increased from 2.83 tonnes per ha in 2009 to 3.3 tonnes per ha in 2014.16 This was lower than neighbouring producers such as Thailand (3.5 tonnes/ha), Laos (4.1 tonnes) and Vietnam (6.2 tonnes).17